celo-org/docs/blog/07-01-23-how-to-build-car-marketplace-dapp-with-react/how-to-build-car-marketplace-dapp-with-react.md

 ```

 Now try to compile your react dapp to see if it is working fine.
 If it is, you can deploy your dapp on github pages  or netlify.
-You can follow use this project as a reference to edit yours and get the required files, images e.t.c. <https://github.com/dahnny/cardealer-tutorial>
+You can follow or use this project as a reference to edit yours and get the required files, images e.t.c. <https://github.com/dahnny/cardealer-tutorial>

 ## Conclusion

 Congratulations 🎉, you were able to build your fullstack dapp using solidity and react on the celo smart contract.
 Great JOB!!

 ## Next steps
 You can challenge yourself by adding more functions and implementing them using react on the frontend.
-You can also look various celo smart contracts and see if you can build a dapp using react
+You can also look at various celo smart contracts and see if you can build a dapp using react

 ## About the Author
 Daniel Ogbuti is a web3 developer with a passion for teaching as well as learning.
 I would love to connect on Twitter @daniel_ogbuti